Frequently asked questions

 What payment methods are available?

-• By invoice (must be requested from the Master's Secretariat before starting the enrollment process and before paying the pre-registration fee).
+- Payment by invoice: Must be requested from the Master's Secretariat before paying the pre-registration fee.

 If I ultimately don't take the course or have to leave it, can I request a refund?